aws-samples/eks-workshop-v2/website/docs/troubleshooting/dns/step2-check-coredns.md

 We found the problem: coredns node selector doesn't match existing node labels.

+### Root Casue

 In the real world, users may use node selectors with corends to ensure that coredns pods run on specific nodes, dedicated to cluster kube-system controllers.
 When using node selectors, keep in mind that if selector and node label don't match, pods can get stuck in Pending state and never run.

-### Resolution
+In this case, corends addon was updated to use a node-selector that doesn't match any of the existing node.
+Then, coredns pods are stuck in Pending state.

+### How to resolve this issue?

 To resolve this issue, update coredns node labels using eks addon custom configuration and wait for the addon update to complete:

 ```bash timeout=180
 $ aws eks update-addon \
     --cluster-name $EKS_CLUSTER_NAME \